-The new Call of Duty Vanguard ammo types are set to redefine the way players play COD multiplayer, altering the effects of your weapon and the damage it does.
-But what exactly are the effects, and how do you tell your FNJ from your Frangible?
+New Call of Duty Vanguard ammo types for weapons drastically affect the way everyone plays COD multiplayer, with each type altering the effects of your weapon and the damage it does.
+These effects range from extra bullet penetration, increased flinch, and quieter, sub-sonic shots that don't reveal your position on the minimap.
 We've laid out all the Vanguard ammo types here, so you know what you're loading when you wander into the warzone.

 All Call of Duty Vanguard ammo types

-At time of writing there are seven special ammo types that we know of available in Call of Duty Vanguard, though there may be more added prior or even after the game's release.
-So far the ones we know of are as follows:
+At time of writing there are seven special ammo types that we know of available in Call of Duty Vanguard, though there may be more added in later seasons.
+The available ammo types are:

 - Armor Piercing: Increased damage against vehicles and killstreak-related objects.

 - Frangible: Increased flinch on target, hitting legs slows movement, delays target healing.

 - Incendiary: Adds additional incendiary-type damage.

 - Hollow Point: Does regular damage against enemy limbs, as opposed to reduced damage.